Vyro-ai/imagine-sdk-python/docs/usage.rst

 .. code-block:: python

-   from imagine.client import Imagine from imagine.features.generations.style_ids import GenerationsStyle from imagine.models.status import Status
+   from imagine.client import Imagine from imagine.enums import Styles, Status

    # Initialize the Imagine client with your API token
    client = Imagine(token="your-api-token")